godotengine/godot-docs/getting_started/step_by_step/ui_game_user_interface.rst

 Create the base GUI
 -------------------

-There 2 possible approaches to the GUI: we can design elements in separate scenes and put them together, or prototype everything in a single scene and break it down later.
+There are 2 possible approaches to the GUI: we can design elements in separate scenes and put them together, or prototype everything in a single scene and break it down later.
 I recommend working with a single scene as you can play with your UI's placement and proportions faster